NCP worker's murder: Maha journo on run for 3 months held in Hyderabad | Law-Order

 A journalist, who was on the run for the last three months in connection with the murder of a woman NCP worker in Maharashtra's Ahmednagar, was arrested from a hotel in Hyderabad on Saturday, police officials said.

-Bal Bothe, who worked for a Marathidaily in Ahmednagar, was arrested in the morning.
-He is currently being brought to Ahmednagar, where he will beproduced in a court, they said.
+According to a senior police official, the accused Bal Bothe (49) allegedly hatched a conspiracy to kill the NCP worker Rekha Jare (39) as he feared that she would lodge a complaint against him over some issues.

-According to a senior police official, Bothe is accused of hatching a conspiracy to kill Jare as he feared that she would lodge a complaint against him over some issues.
+Bothe, who worked for a Marathi daily in Ahmednagar, was arrested in the morning.

-''We arrested Bothe from Hyderbad on Saturday morning in connection with the murder,'' Ahmednagar Superintendent of Police Manoj Patil said.
+''We arrested Bothe from Hyderabad on Saturday morning in connection with the murder,'' Ahmednagar Superintendent of Police Manoj Patil said.

 ''He was hiding in a hotel room in Hyderabad.
 The room was locked from outside just to show that there was nobody inside.
 However, our team broke open the door and apprehended Bothe,'' he said.